 A Simple Guide to Modular Helmets

 Lightweight and very quiet.
-The cheek pads were very tight on my face, and (after a first day of uncomfortable wear) I had to jam a motel ice bucket tightly inside overnight, to compress and soften them up.
-After that, this helmet worked and wore great.
+The standard cheek pads were very tight on my face (different thicknesses are available from RPHA, but improvising after the first day of a longer trip with this brand new helmet I used my motel room’s plastic ice bucket to compress the cheek-pad foam almost flat overnight…and from the next morning onward these standard cheek pads were all-day comfortable).
 Airflow vents extremely effective.
 Double D ring chin strap a pain after using the great Nolan chin strap latch, but you get used to them after a few days of regular use.
 This one is very lightweight, which is nice.
-Korea.
+From Korea.

-What I'd probably buy today, and would immediately void the warranty by taking the wonderful chin strap buckle off my old Nolan and sew it onto the chinstrap of one of these, replacing the forever-proven safe-and-reliable-slow (ergonomic P.I.A. in short distance daily riding) double-D ring system.
+What I'd probably buy today, and would immediately void the warranty by taking the wonderful chin strap buckle off my old Nolan and sew it onto the chinstrap of one of these, replacing the forever-proven safe-and-reliable-slow (ergonomic P.I.A. in short-distance daily riding) double-D ring system.
 Superb quality of construction and details, everywhere.
 Everything works perfectly.
-A second or third generation design from one of the worlds best helmet companies.
-Japan.
+A second or third generation design from one of the world's best helmet companies.
+From Japan.

 New helmets take a while to 'break in'.
 Especially 'full coverage' and modular types.
 They also take a while to learn the various tabs and slots that open the chin bar and visor and vents.
 For a while one fumbles around with a new helmet but eventually one learns to use the various bits and it all gets easier.
 On my old Nolan helmet everything is now second nature.